 Pacific Coast Highway

-Stretching from Washington to California the Pacific Coast Highway (655 miles) boasts some of the most beautiful coastline in the world.
+Stretching from Washington to California the Pacific Coast Highway (655 miles) boasts some of the most beautiful coastlines in the world.
 We are mostly familiar with Big Sur, CA but other stopping points include, Olympia in Washington, Astoria in Oregon, and the Redwoods State Park in Humboldt.
 Our recommendation is starting north and heading South to San Diego: You’re going to be chasing warmer weather and who knows you may just continue to Mexico for a Van Life Baja trip.

 Commonly referred to as The Mother Road, it stretches 2,500 miles through seven states which goes from Los Angeles to Chicago.
 When this place was at its peak during the 40’s it was filled with motels, diners and neon lights that would essentially line the highway.
 There aren’t as many drive-ups today but there a lot of other attractions as well as a beautiful drive.
 Here’s a couple of our favorite places to visit along the way –